joe81tx/diffsnap/README.md

 For diffsnap to evaluate a dataset, the system scheduler must run the binary the minute that matches the dataset's configured interval_minutes.
 If not, the snapshot window is missed entirely.
 The system scheduler interval must divide evenly into your smallest dataset interval_minutes.

 If your system schedule for diffsnap is 20 and your interval_minutes is 15 you'll only get one snapshot per hour instead of the intended 4.
-If your system schedule for diffsnap is 10 and your interval_minutes is 5 you'll skip every other intended snapshot.
+If your system schedule for diffsnap is 10 and your interval_minutes is 5 you'll only get a snapshot every 10 minutes.
 The easiest way to avoid these issues is to set the system schedule to run every minute.

 The examples below schedule diffsnap to run as root.
 You can authorize an unprivileged user to execute zfs snapshot and zfs destroy commands using zfs allow.
 This permits the use of a user crontab or a non-root systemd timer, but it also requires manually adjusting filesystem permissions for the configuration and log files.
 These implementation steps are outside the scope of this document.